CodeJugalbandi/Paradigms/melodies/AbstractionsAndTransparency/MarsRover/ReadMe.md

 2 5
 ```

 **BRAHMA** It is important to recognise that data-organization and data-driven are completely orthogonal concepts.
 While data-organization is at the core of OO, being data-driven means that data embeds the control-flow of the program.
-The two principles may be applied simultaneously.
+The two can be applied simultaneously.

 **KRISHNA** AO also encourages you to think about the problem mathematically using numbers and arrays, and select array representations which embed or encode mathematical properties of the data - and where selection is computable rather than the result of a search.
 For example, this encourages you to realise that the sequence NWSE represents clockwise rotations of π/2, and that the L/R commands simply adjust the "direction index" by 1.
 This does mean that feeling comfortable with basic mathematics is a significant factor for an APL programmer.